You are currently viewing Workplace Change

 Workplace Change

 Reality 1.
-Differing Opinions
+Different Views

 Everyone is going to have different points of view of how to deal with changes.
 Some will be valid and most will be listened to out of respect.
 Yet, the reality is few have the know-how, experience and expertise to facilitate change well.